seenickcode/fullstackflutter/simple_end_to_end/04-deploying-server/server/README.md

 # server

+## Deploying

+2. Sign up for Google Cloud Platform.
+3. Create a project, enable billing.
+1. Get `docker`, `gcloud` CLI tool (["Google Cloud SDK"](https://cloud.google.com/sdk/docs/install)).
+(Ensure you run `gcloud init`) to authenticate with your GCP account.
+Then run `gcloud auth configure-docker` so you can [push images](https://cloud.google.com/container-registry/docs/pushing-and-pulling).
+4. Enable GCP Container Registry (search for it in the GCP console at `console.cloud.google.com`).
+5. Build your docker image using the canonical naming convention `gcr.io/<my project ID>/<my repository name>:<version>`, such as `gcr.io/foobar-123/simple_end_to_end:v0.1`.
+If you do this and push the image, the GCP Container Registry Repository will automatically be created for you.
+So from this directory, run: `docker build -t gcr.io/<my project ID>/<my repository name>:<version> .`.
+(Don't forget the `.` character at the end)
+6. Test your image by running it: `docker run --rm -it -p 8888 gcr.io/<my project ID>/<my repository name>:<version>`
+6. Push your image `docker push gcr.io/<my project ID>/<my repository name>:<version>`
+7. Deploy your image to Google Cloud Run.
+Either click on '...' icon on your image version in GCP Container Registry and choose "Deploy with Google Cloud Run" or run the command: `gcloud run deploy simple-e2e --image gcr.io/<my project ID>/<my repository name>:<version>`.
+Choose option 1, `[1] Cloud Run (fully managed)`.

 ## Warning

 This project requires a specific version of Aquduct!
 Please use this command to install the correct version.